autopi-io/documentation/docs/guides/setting_up_docker.md

 ---
 id: setting-up-docker
-title: Setting up Docker on your device
+title: Setting Up Docker on Your Device
 ---

 ## Overview